bdaar/SHIELD/README.md

 ![img](https://github.com/bdaar/SHIELD/blob/main/UI-UX%2Fupdate.png)

-+ Due to the update and redesign of the program, we are suspended; \n The service of the previous versions has been reduced and will soon stop working, and from this date onwards it will be considered a demo or release version...
++ Due to the update and redesign of the program, we are suspended.

-+ Thank's for your patience ( [b̴d̴aar](https://github.com/bdaar) 2024 JAN).
++ Thank's for your patience ( [b̴d̴aar](https://bgaah.ir) 2024 JAN).